samuelsson/phpMyXBMC/README.md

 So if you are using Internet Explorer this won't work (and even if it would work you shouldn't use IE anyway).

 ## Installation
-First of all you need your thumbnails folder from XBMC to be either placed in */img/thumbnails* or mounted in the same location.
+First of all you need your thumbnails folder from XBMC to be placed inside the img folder (/img/Thumbnails).
+This can be done in different ways but in my opinion there are two ways that both work great.

 By default your thumbnails folder is located here:
 Windows: